pakpoom66/IIAS-Enablement-Class/Labs/Load/Readme.md

 The data files have been prepared for you and are located in `/scratch/home/poc/data`.
 The data files used in this lab do not include the schema in the file name.
 This was done for this lab to allow all teams to load the same data files.
 In a customer POC it is recommended that data files names include the schema.
 Example: `BDI00.CALL_CENTER.del`.
 This will make scripting easier.

 We will perform `dbload`, `Db2 LOAD`, `Db2 LOAD FROM CURSOR` and `CREATE TABLE AS SELECT...` (CTAS).
 You are likely to use these load options during a POC depending on your goal for the data loading.
-Also, you during a POC is is common to copy the data within the cluster or outside the cluster via `LOAD FROM CURSOR`.
+Also, during a POC it is common to copy the data within the cluster or outside the cluster via `LOAD FROM CURSOR`.

 * `dbload` (BEST PERFORMANCE)
 * `Db2 LOAD` (BEST COMPRESSION)